 She added that her agency “recognize that people might want to plant trees, but might not know where to start from.
 We provide support, with cheaply priced seedlings available for individuals.
 We also provide free seedlings to NGOs or individuals who organize tree planting events.”

-2. A green environment save lives
+2. A green environment saves lives

 Commenting on green and healthy environment, she said; “Over the years, Lagos State has lost a lot of green area.
 This poses a serious risk to the environment and welfare of citizens.
 Having trees and a green environment can reduce health risk and also save hospital bills.”